 The school monitored the strategies through student surveys.
 Adjustments were made based on student feedback.
 The surveys also provided information that guides the design of the post-secondary school tours.
-In addition, suspension data was monitored.

 The district supported the process by the principal consulting with the Executive Director of Student Services and fiscal services to assure the plans and funds aligned with the school goals and CSI allowable expenses.